aziz158/tomandaziz/README.md

-# Spotify API: EDA and ML Model - What Variables are Associated with Song Popularity
+# Spotify API: EDA and ML - What Variables are Associated with Song Popularity
 ## Abstract
 These collections of Jupyter Notebooks set out to answer the research question: "What variables are associated with song popularity?"